Skip to main content

 Connect GitLab

 On the GitLab tab, click Connect GitLab →.
-You’re redirected to GitLab (or your operator’s self-hosted GitLab if they set GITLAB_BASE_URL).GitLab shows an authorize screen listing the three scopes Lettuce is asking for — api, read_repository, write_repository.
+You’re redirected to gitlab.com (or to your team’s self-hosted GitLab if your Lettuce install is pointed at one).GitLab shows an authorize screen listing the three scopes Lettuce is asking for — api, read_repository, write_repository.
 Click Authorize.GitLab redirects you back to Lettuce with a green toast.

 3